AMD Ryzen May Not Live Up To Expectations, Here's Why

 The AMD Ryzen 7 1800X is currently priced at $500, while the Ryzen 1700X costs $400.
 The lower end Ryzen 1700 is retailing at $330.

-The prices are considerably high when compared to Intel's latest Core i7 7700K, which is priced at $350.
+The prices are considerably high when compared with Intel's latest Core i7 7700K, which is priced at $350.

 While it may be true that the new Ryzen series will do well in the market due to AMD's large fan following, the latest reviews and tests that have been conducted prove that the processors have failed to outpace Intel yet again.